Garland scores 29 in return, Cavs edge Celtics 114-113 in OT

 AP Sports Writer

-Garland added 12 assists, including an alley-oop to Mitchell in OT that put the Cavs up 112-109 in their second victory over the Celtics in less than a week.
+Garland added 12 assists, including an alley-oop to Mitchell in OT that put the Cavs up 112-109 and they held on for their second win over the Celtics in less than a week.

+Afterward, Garland lamented not having his sunglasses as he squinted from the lights in the arena’s TV studio.
+The 22-year-old’s left eye remains discolored and puffy from an injury sustained in the opener.

+His time away from the Cavs was harder than he could have imagined.

 Jayson Tatum’s basket with 1:04 left pulled Boston within a point, and thanks to some poor possessions by Cleveland, the Celtics had a chance to win it at the buzzer before Jaylen Brown’s 18-footer went off the back of the rim.

+“It was pretty much get me the ball to make the play and I came up short,” Brown said.
+“Two seconds is enough time to get a good shot.
+I got a good look.
+It’s a makeable shot.”

-Brown scored 30 and Tatum 26 for the Celtics, who were looking to avenge an OT loss at home last week to the Cavs, who overcame a 15-point deficit.
+Brown scored 30 and Tatum had 26 points and 12 rebounds for the Celtics, who were looking to avenge an OT loss at home last week to the Cavs.
+But Cleveland overcame a 15-point deficit and now has two wins over the defending Eastern Conference champions.

+“They’re hungry and they want to make some noise,” Brown said.
+“When you play against them, you’ve got to come ready to play, I’ll tell you that.”

 Tatum forced this overtime with two sensational plays in the final 6.7 seconds.